Patagonia Men's R3® Fleece Hoody

 - Exclusive to Patagonia, this Polartec® High Loft™ fleece provides exceptional warmth, dries quickly and has breathability appropriate for use as an outer layer or midlayer

-- Snug-fitting hood with elastic binding locks in heat; underarm gussets and raglan sleeves for increased mobility and comfort under a pack
+- Snug-fitting hood with elastic binding locks in warmth; underarm gussets and raglan sleeves increase mobility and comfort under a pack

 - Reversible style has removable tags and reversible center-front zipper with soft kissing-welt zipper garage at chin for next-to-skin comfort

-- Pile side out: single zippered chest pocket and hoody-style handwarmer pockets with elastic binding.
-Smooth side out: two glued-on, zippered chest pockets
+- Pile side out: hoody-style handwarmer pockets with elastic binding; smooth side out: glued-on, zippered chest pocket

 - Center-front zipper has Sonic/Stitch seam construction to reduce bulk and improve suppleness

-- Clean-finished cuffs use R1® Polartec Power Grid™ fabric in a spiral-seam construction
+- Clean-finished cuffs use R1® Polartec® Power Grid® fabric in a spiral-seam construction

 - Elastic binding at hem, hood and handwarmer pockets seals in warmth